Grandia II: Plot

 The party arrives by boat in the village of Garlan, Ryudo's hometown.
 Ryudo is immediately chastised for returning and commanded to leave.
 He reveals that Melfice has returned, and he plans to kill him to end his torment of the world.
 At the inn, a disguised Skye reveals Ryudo's history to Elena.
 Garlan used to be a village of swordsmen, with Melfice being the best.
 However, one night, during a storm, the idol in the hills grew restless, so the villagers sent Reena, Melfice's fiancé, to pray at the altar.
 She didn't return, and Melfice investigated, being secretly followed by Ryudo.
 In the shrine, Ryudo witnessed Melfice murder Reena.
 Ryudo later fled from town and stayed away for three years, causing the villagers to believe he abandoned them, hence their contempt.
 In the morning, the group travels up the mountain to confront Melfice.

 At its peak, they defeat Melfice, who afterward reconciles with Ryudo and informs the group of the Granasaber's location before dying.
 While Ryudo grieves, the Horns possess him, causing him to lose consciousness.
 At the inn, Elena asks Millenia for help, but she initially refuses.
-However, she relents and uses her powers to seal the Horns inside of Ryudo, who then awakens her with a renewed sense of purpose.
+However, she relents and uses her powers to seal the Horns inside of Ryudo, who then awakens with a renewed sense of purpose.
 But Elena questions Granas, as it was Valmar who saved Ryudo.

 The group travels to Nannan, Mareg's hometown, near the location of the Granasaber.
 The group is then informed of the Granasaber's whereabouts: within a giant cyclone to the east.
 The group travels there and deactivates the artificial storm, revealing the Granasaber.
 However, Selene, the High Priestess, appears and sacrifices a Cathedral Knight to revive the Body of Valmar around the Granasaber; the group enters the body and destroys it.
 Tio reveals the Granasaber as a ship, teleporting the group inside and guiding the giant sword back to St. Heim.